percy/example-percyscript/README.md

 Example app showing the easiest way to get started with visual testing and [Percy](https://percy.io/).

+See the [PercyScript documentation](https://docs.percy.io/docs/percyscript) for more info.

-Uses the demo [TodoMVC](https://github.com/tastejs/todomvc) app and takes snapshots of the app while interacting with it.
+This app uses the demo [TodoMVC](https://github.com/tastejs/todomvc) app and takes snapshots of it while interacting with the todos.

 To install dependencies, compile and run the Todo app: